Updated - Sep 10th, 2021

 Fortunately, we’ve done the research to help you quickly find the right formula for your new puppy.
 You’ll find food options from high-end to affordable in our roundup.
 No matter the price point, each food selected here is formulated – and certified – to meet your puppy’s nutritional needs.

 Note: You’ll find our choices at most pet food stores as well as Amazon, Chewy, and other online retailers.
 Not all brands will be available at your local grocery store, however.

 First, let’s tackle some basic questions and debunk a few myths along the way.

 What makes the best dog food?

 There are plenty of special formulas when it comes to dog food.
-You can look for a grain-free diet, food designed for a sensitive stomach, dry dog food sized for smaller breeds, or food that contains glucosamine for joint pain.
-And the list goes on.
+You can look for a grain-free diet, food designed for a sensitive stomach, dry dog food sized for smaller breeds, food that contains glucosamine for joint pain, and the list goes on.

 Before we talk about the general guidelines for dog food, keep in mind that certain medical conditions may require a specialized diet.
 If you have concerns about your new puppy’s particular breed nutrition requirements or any illnesses they may have, consult your vet about their recommended foods.